abhinavdc/personal-blog/src/content/blog/post-1.md

   We started by auditing and updating outdated dependencies using tools like `npm outdated`.
 Following changelogs for each package helped us navigate breaking changes and understand any required adjustments.

 - **Fixing Breaking Changes:**
-  Several dependencies, like React Router and state management libraries, required refactoring due to breaking changes in their APIs.
+  Several dependencies, like React Router and other core third-party libraries, required refactoring due to breaking changes in their APIs.
 We tackled these updates incrementally, testing thoroughly after each update.

 - **Resolving Peer Dependency Warnings:**
   Peer dependency conflicts were addressed by either upgrading related packages or overriding specific versions where appropriate.